reppy4620/Dialog/README.md

 - sentencepiece
 - tqdm

+If occur errors because of package, please install missing package.

-Prepare conversation data.
+### Prepare conversation data.
-1.I used twitter data that is scraped using [this](https://qiita.com/gacky01/items/89c6c626848417391438)
+- I used twitter data that is scraped using [this](https://qiita.com/gacky01/items/89c6c626848417391438)

-2.Normalized sentence(e.g. remove punctuations...) and encode sequence to ids using SentencePiece.
+- Normalized sentence(e.g. remove punctuations...) and encode to ids using SentencePiece.

-3.Convert to pkl from sentence pair
+- Convert to pkl from sentence pair
 ```
 # architecture
 # q is input sentence, a is target sentence.
 [(q1, a1), (q2, a2), (q3, a3), ...]
 ```

-4.Change path in config.py
+- Change path in config.py

-5.start training
+- start training

-## Architecture
+# Architecture
 - Encoder: BERT
 - Decoder: Vanilla Transformer Decoder